Aëdon: Thebes

-Anatolia
+Asia Minor

-According to a later tradition preserved in Antoninus Liberalis, Aëdon is instead the daughter of Pandareus and the wife of Polytechnus, an artist of Colophon.
-The couple boasted that they loved each other more than Hera and Zeus.
+According to a later tradition preserved in Antoninus Liberalis who attributes the story to Hellenistic writer Boios, Aëdon is instead the daughter of Pandareus and the wife of Polytechnus, an artist from Colophon.
+The couple were happy as long as they honoured the gods, but eventually they boasted that they loved each other more than Hera and Zeus did.
 Hera sent Eris to cause trouble between the two of them.
-Polytechnus was then making a chair, and Aëdon a piece of embroidery, and they agreed that whoever should finish the work first should receive from the other a female slave as the prize.
-Polytechnos was furious when Aëdon (with Hera's help) won.
-He went to Aëdon's father, and pretending that his wife wished to see her sister Chelidon, he took her with him.
-On his way home he raped her, dressed her in slave's attire, commanded her to silence, and gave her to his wife as the promised prize.
-After some time Chelidonis, believing herself unobserved, lamented her own fate, but she was overheard by Aëdon, and the two sisters conspired against Polytechnus for revenge.
-They murdered Polytechnos' son Itys and served him up as a meal to his father.
+Polytechnus was then making a standing board for a chariot, and Aëdon a piece of embroidery, and they agreed that whoever should finish the work first should receive from the other a female slave as the prize.
+Polytechnus was furious when Aëdon (with Hera's help) won.

+Obligated to find his wife a slave, he went to Aëdon's father, and pretending that his wife wished to see her sister Chelidon, he took her with him.
+On his way home he raped her, dressed her in slave's attire, commanded her into silence, and gave her to his wife as the promised prize.
+Aëdon, not recognising her sister, overworked her.
+After some time Chelidon, believing herself unobserved, lamented her harsh fate, but she was overheard by Aëdon, and the two sisters conspired against Polytechnus for revenge.
+They murdered her and Polytechnus' son Itys, cooked him, and served him up as a meal to his father and a neighbour.

-Aëdon then fled with Chelidon to her father, who, when Polytechnos came in pursuit of his wife, had him bound, smeared with honey, and exposed to the insects.
-Aëdon now took pity upon the sufferings of her husband, and when her relations were on the point of killing her for this weakness, Zeus changed Polytechnos into a woodpecker, the brother of Aëdon into a whoop, her father into a sea-eagle, her mother into a kingfisher, Chelidon into a swallow, and Aëdon herself into a nightingale.
-This myth seems to have originated in mere etymologies, and is of the same class as that about Philomela and Procne.
+Aëdon then fled with Chelidon back to their father, who, when Polytechnus came in pursuit of his wife, had him bound, smeared with honey, and exposed to the insects.
+Seeing that, Aëdon took pity upon the sufferings of her husband, so she began to drive away the flies.
+When her father, mother and brother saw what they perceived as treason on her part, they were angered to the point of killing her, so Zeus changed them all into birds.
+Polytechnus was turned into a woodpecker for having been a carpenter, the brother of Aëdon into a hoopoe, Pandareus into a sea-eagle, her mother into a kingfisher, Chelidon into a swallow, and Aëdon herself into a nightingale, which would lament her lost child for the rest of time.